 In our article on 13th December 2018 we reviewed the impact of the fault-based divorce system, particularly on children, and the fact that in many cases it automatically creates animosity between the parties even in circumstances where they both agree to divorce and have every intention from the outset to do so amicably.

 Within the current procedure, should the person petitioning for divorce rely on a conduct-based fact within the petition, they have to provide a statement setting out evidence of the conduct; the element of the petition that inevitably creates the most animosity and causes some divorces to become defended.

 Under the new rules, the individual does not have to provide such detailed evidence but instead can simply provide a statement that the marriage has irretrievably broken down.
-There is also the option for couples to provide a joint statement.
-The ability to contest the divorce based on the grounds will no longer be possible.
+There is also a new option for couples to provide a joint statement and apply jointly for divorce.

 Couples will also have the option to file a joint application in cases where the decision to divorce is mutual.
 This prevents them having to wait 2 years or, from one spouse relying on the other’s conduct as a means of petitioning for divorce creating unnecessary animosity.
 It is anticipated this will also encourage parties to reach a financial settlement more quickly and cost-effectively given that communications between spouses will, it is hoped, remain more amicable throughout the process.
 It is also hoped that children of divorcing couples will benefit from less tension between parents who choose to mutually separate.

-It is unknown when the Bill will be granted Royal Assent and come in to effect, however this shows a huge development in counteracting some of the problems within the divorce system that have been in place for many years.
+This development will go some way towards counteracting many of the problems within the divorce system that have been in place for many years.
 It is hoped that couples and children will benefit from the changes both emotionally and financially.